wilfullyapt/DiscordBot/README.md

 ### Development Path

-- [x] AIDoc: ".aidoc" + document attachment -> Document saved and embedding vector store created
+- [x] AIDoc: Any PDF uploaded is captured by AIDoc and saved
-- [ ] AIDoc: ".aidoc {query}" -> question all the docuements
+- [ ] AIDoc: Create and Load embeddings
-- [ ] AIDoc: ".aidoc [specific, vecotr stores, to query] {query}" -> question the specific documents
+- [ ] AIDoc: Query embeddings
+- [ ] AIDoc: `from_url=URL` -> Converts a webpage or downloadable pdf to a `source` and embeds it
+- [ ] ImGen: Image Generator. /imgem prompt="image prompt"
+- [ ] ImGen: Base slash command to alter defaults through manifest.json?

+### Long term feature additions
-- [ ] Eventually: Finacial Manager to download picture of bank account and save to .csv file
+- [ ] Finacial Manager to download picture of bank account and save to .csv file over time
+- [ ] Bible verse loader.
+KJV / NIV / Other versions.
+Query a book chapter:verse, 2Kings 13:1-4
+- [ ] Implement AI.Brain to act as a dataclass for `core_thought` and `list(thoughts)` recording messages as thoughts.